 Photo of Jeremy Wilson Jeremy Wilson

-Jeremy Wilson is co-chair of the firm’s International Arbitration Practice Group.
-Mr. Wilson advises and represents parties in price review disputes, investor-state matters, and commercial arbitration matters, including in both ad hoc proceedings under the UNCITRAL Rules, and institutional arbitrations under the rules…
+Jeremy Wilson is co-chair of the firm’s International Arbitration and Disputes Practice Group.
+He advises and represents parties in investor-state matters, price review disputes, and commercial arbitrations, including in both ad hoc proceedings under the UNCITRAL Rules, and institutional arbitrations under the rules of…

 Photo of William Park William Park